Problematy/goodmap/docs/plugins.rst

 value flows through the built-in for the field ``type`` (if any) and then each field plugin attached to that ``type`` via ``config.field``, innermost-first by ``config.order``.

+.. _plugins-shortcode-rendered-fields:

+**A platzky plugin needs no goodmap frontend at all.** When a field name matches a shortcode contributed by a loaded platzky plugin, ``prepare_pin`` also calls that shortcode's ``render_value`` and carries the result as ``html`` on the field value.
+If no first-party renderer claims the ``type``, ``FieldRenderer`` seeds the fold with that HTML — so a plugin displays correctly by shipping a Python shortcode alone: no Module Federation build, no bundle to serve, no ``config.field`` to keep in sync.
+Field plugins below remain the way to add behaviour goodmap's own React tree must participate in, and to wrap what a shortcode rendered.

+That HTML is rendered, not sanitized.
+It comes from an installed plugin package, which already executes in the server process — the same trust platzky extends to shortcode output in post content, and filtering it would block nothing such a package could not do more directly.
+The plugin's side of that bargain is to escape the *data* it interpolates.
+A first-party renderer always wins over ``html``, so a plugin cannot take over ``hyperlink`` or ``CTA``.

 A field plugin is a ``MarkerFieldPluginBase`` whose component is a stage ``({ input, config }) => element`` — it receives the previous stage's output as ``input``.
 There's one kind of field plugin; what it does with ``input`` is what makes it read as a